-The development of the FY 2020-2023 TIP was shaped largely by the goals of the LRTP, Fixing America's Surface Transportation (FAST) Act ten (10) planning factors, seven (7) national goals, performance measures and targets, current and emerging trends within the region relative to population and employment growth, and the desires of local jurisdictions and citizens within the region.
+The development of the FY2023-2026 TIP was shaped largely by the goals of the LRTP, federal transportation legislation, ten (10) planning factors, seven (7) national goals, performance measures and targets, current and emerging trends within the region relative to population and employment growth, and the desires of local jurisdictions and citizens within the region.

-As part of Kingsport's 2040 LRTP, three (3) goals were established to guide the development of future transportation solutions for the region over the next 20 years.
+As part of Kingsport's 2045 LRTP, three (3) goals were established to guide the development of future transportation solutions for the region over the next 20 years.

-2040 Long Range Transportation Plan Regional Goals:
+2045 Long Range Transportation Plan Regional Goals: